 Wiping Out Credit Card Debt for Good

 For better or worse, credit cards give you the ability to spend more than you make each month.
-When you fail pay the balance on your card in a timely manner, the debt can quickly snowball, increasing your balance and your monthly payment until it becomes hard to manage.
+When you fail to pay the balance on your card in a timely manner, the debt can quickly snowball, increasing your balance and your monthly payment until it becomes hard to manage.
 To rein in debt, you will have to be disciplined about your spending habits while paying down your balance.
 Here are some simple ways to eliminate that credit card debt for good.

 - Don’t Use Your Cards – The quickest way to keep your monthly payments from increasing is to stop using your cards.
 Switch to cash or a debit card for most items and save your credit card for emergencies.